SuperS0n1k/Slither-IO-hacking/notes.md

 Returns: number

 ###Description
 gsc is a varible thats controles the zoom level, among other things.
-The starting .9 and will get closer to 0 in a Logarithmic fashion as you get bigger.
+The starting .9 and will get closer to 0 in a Logarithmic fashion as your snake gets bigger.
 ###Example
 ```javascript
 gsc *= .5;